Appalachian Tail: Woody Gap to Ramrock Mountain

-Hike the Appalachian Trail south from Woody Gap over Black Mountain to Ramrock Mountain views, camping at Gooch Gap, and the Gooch Mountain Shelter on this 10.6 mile, out-and-back hike.
+Hike the Appalachian Trail south from Woody Gap to beautiful views at Ramrock Mountain views, campsites at Gooch Gap, and the Gooch Mountain Shelter.

 Woody Gap, located on the Appalachian Trail north of Dahlonega and just south of Suches, is one of Georgia’s most popular AT trailheads.
 With parking on both sides of the paved highway (view maps and driving directions), Woody Gap offers hikers and backpackers easy access to the AT.
 From Woody Gap, the Appalachian Trail hikes north to beautiful views at Big Cedar Mountain before trailing northeast to Jarrard Gap and Blood Mountain.
 This hike departs south from Woody Gap on the Appalachian Trail, catching views from a clearing at the trailhead.

 Appalachian Trail south from Woody Gap: the hike